giobiba/ProiectPAO/README.md

 * Add a new order
 * Cancel an order
 * Add a new user
-* Make a order complete
+* Make an order complete
 * Add a product to the locale's menu
-* Show deliveries that are available
+* Find a user by email
 * Change an order's delivery guy
+* Show history orders of a user